getlantern/lantern-docs/lantern/en/user/Setup.rst

    give/get
 **'Give Access'** is for users in uncensored countries who want to share their internet connection.
-This turns their computer in to a proxy that their trusted Lantern friends can use for free to access the open internet.
+This turns their computer into a proxy that their trusted Lantern friends can use for free to access the open internet.
 Lantern runs in the background, and we encourage you to leave it on whenever you can, so your friends can always use your connection.